penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ---

-## Installing the Zabbix server for MariaDB/Mysql
+## Preparing the server for Zabbix

-Before proceeding with the installation of your Zabbix server, ensure that the server is properly configured, as outlined in the previous section [System Requirements](../ch00-getting-started/Requirements.md)
+Before installing the Zabbix server and/or frontend, ensure that the server(s) meet the configuration requirements outlined in the previous section: [System Requirements](../ch00-getting-started/Requirements.md).

+If you plan to install the Zabbix server and frontend on separate machines, prepare each server individually according to the instructions provided here.

+---

+### Disable SELinux on RHEL

 Another critical step at this stage if you use Red Hat based systems is disabling SELinux, which can interfere with the installation and operation of Zabbix.